How to Deregister Your Child from School (England & Wales) — Step-by-Step

 • Include key details (child’s name, date, school)

-If you’d rather not piece this together yourself, I’ve put together a ready-to-use version here:
+If you’d rather not piece this together yourself, I’ve put together a ready-to-use version (includes additional letter template for children with EHCP)

 In most cases, the process is straightforward.